FanderWasTaken/wine-dependency-hell-solver/.github/README.md

 ## Lutris integration into Steam

+Enable Gamescope and set Output resolution to the one of your display.
+This will fix issues related to Steam Overlay and Steam Input not working. **You need to have `gamescope` package installed on your system for it to work.**

-Make sure to go into settings and disable `DXVK-NVAPI DLSS emulation` for the Wine runner as it can cause games to crash or provide suboptimal results.
+Make sure to go into settings and disable `DXVK-NVAPI DLSS emulation` for the Wine runner as it can cause games to crash.

 You can use [Steam ROM Manager](https://github.com/SteamGridDB/steam-rom-manager) if you wish to import your Lutris games to Steam with the least amount of headaches.
 Despite its name, SRM can import data from `.desktop` application shortcuts.
 It also allows you to add custom artwork for games, sourced from [SteamGridDB](https://www.steamgriddb.com/).